Understanding Twelve-Step Programs for Teens and Young Adults

 12-Step meetings do more than discuss quitting alcohol or drugs.
 They also help adolescents understand how addiction can impact their emotional and mental well-being.

 Groups often discuss how drugs or alcohol have become a coping mechanism for anxiety, fear, trauma, or low self-esteem.
 The process of discussing these topics with peers helps teens connect their addiction to their inner selves.
+In this sense, spiritual growth is a focus of 12-step programs, helping teens develop emotional resilience and a new sense of purpose.

 Why Mental Health Care Matters Alongside 12-Step Programs